 Have you created a website to announce your wedding?
 With all the free time on your hands, make sure you keep it updated.
 The wedding website, “can be mass-shared live with family and friends.
 In fact, use it to give advice or guidance about travel, health and other safety measures”.www.standard.co.uk

 And there’s more..”Coronavirus and weddings: can you tie the knot safely?
-Well, you might like an impromptu ceremony like an elopement wedding.
+Well, you might like an impromptu wedding for two like an elopement minimony.
 What is that?
 “Een elopement is meer ceremonieel en niet officieel’.
-So, celebrate your love first and plan a bigger celebration later with family and friends.
+So, celebrate your love first and splurge out on a bigger celebration later with family and friends.
 Source: www.ad.nl

 Keep calm – Coronavirus wedding stress

 The coronavirus has created hundreds of wedding cancellations and with that comes stress.
 In fact it has shaped our modern life and become a major part of future wedding plans.
 Read this article to learn how to protect your mental health while planning your future nuptials.

 Its a difficult and testing time, right?
 Well, the Coronavirus has impacted all future marriage celebrations.
 On top of that, it has affected the natural human touch of personalised weddings because of the social-distancing regulations, too.
 But, don’t let me burst your bubble get some relief and practical tips at Unconventionalwedding.co.uk.

 Last updated: 02-09-2020 | 19:00

 - Prohibited meetings, social gatherings and weddings for up to 100 people.
 This includes events.
 But there is an exception for funerals.